What is a Bill of Materials?

 - Simplified procurement and purchasing: Less research is required to identify what parts need to be reordered.
 Part numbers are readily available when creating requisitions and purchase orders.

-- Optimized maintenance scheduling: A bill of materials ensures that all of the correct parts are available for upcoming maintenance work.
+- Optimized maintenance scheduling: A BOM ensures that all of the correct parts are available for upcoming maintenance work.

 - Fewer incorrect inventory purchases: Since there is less opportunity for guesswork, fewer mistakes are made when reordering parts.